meteroid-oss/meteroid/CONTRIBUTING.md

 ### Install the dependencies & build

 - `cargo build -p meteroid`
+- if you need the metering api : `cargo build -p metering`
 - `pnpm install --prefix modules/web`

 ### Run the apps

 - Copy the `.env.example` file to `.env`.

 - Start the database with docker compose.
-If you intend to run the Web, you will need the "web" profile as below.
+If you intend to run the Metering app as well, you will need the "metering" profile as follows:
-  `docker compose -f develop/docker-compose.yml --profile web up`
+`docker compose -f develop/docker-compose.yml --profile metering up`

 - Start the Rust backend
   `cargo run -p meteroid --bin meteroid-api`

 It will automatically run migrations.
 You can then apply the seed data (in /develop/data/seed.sql) through psql or the tool of your choice.

+- Optionally start the Metering Rust backend
+  `cargo run -p metering --bin metering-api`

 - Start the Web frontend
   `pnpm --prefix modules/web/web-app run dev`